brianhdk/integration-service/README.md

 ## How to Setup connection to a custom database

 Adding a Custom Connection to a Custom Database is very easy.
-First you need a couple of things:

-1. You need a ConnectionString to your database
-2. You need a Public Class that inherits from **Vertica.Integration.Infrastructure.Database.Connection**
-3. You need to register this Custom Connection
+The following example will walk you through the required steps.

+First you'll create an entry in your configuration file, app.config, with your connection string:

 ```xml
 <connectionStrings>
   <add name="CustomDb" connectionString="Integrated Security=SSPI;Data Source=[NAME-OF-SQL-SERVER];Database=[NAME-OF-CUSTOM-DATABASE]" />
 </connectionStrings>
 ```

-Will add a new ConnectionString to configuration, named "CustomDb".
+Next you'll create a **public** class that inherits from **Vertica.Integration.Infrastructure.Database.Connection** In the constructor of this class you'll reference the connection string by it's name:

 ```c#
 using Vertica.Integration.Infrastructure;